-Vanuatu continues to recover from the effects of Tropical Cyclone Pam, which caused extensive and widespread damage to buildings and infrastructure across the country including the capital, Port Vila.
+Vanuatu continues to recover from the effects of Tropical Cyclone Pam, which caused extensive and widespread damage to buildings and infrastructure across the country including the capital Port Vila in March 2015.

 Most services have returned to normal.
 International flight schedules have resumed and all roads in Port Vila are open.
 Domestic airlines are operating to a new schedule.
 Check with your airline before travelling.
 The port is open with regular container ships bringing provisions into the country and cruise liners have returned to their normal scheduled visits.